 Just like sea salt, Fleur De Sel is collected from seawater but under special conditions.
 It is only available in small quantities and, as a result, rather expensive.
 This salt has high moisture content yet few impurities, so it takes a longer time to melt when exposed to the air.

 Fleur De Sel has been around since ancient Roman times.
 The salt has a fine and delicate texture with less sodium content than table salt.
 It is also packed with vital minerals and a salty flavor.

 The salt is also an excellent choice for fancy sweet treats like candies, caramels, or creme brulee.
 This salt is often used for medical applications like purgative and salve.

 People often garnish their food with Fleur De Sel or use it as a finishing ingredient for certain recipes.

 You can only harvest this salt in an area that is dry and sunny with steady and slow wind.
-The salt is mostly produced in Europe (French, Portugal, and Spain) and the Americas (Canada, Mexico, and Brazil).
+The salt is mostly produced in Europe (France, Portugal, and Spain) and the Americas (Canada, Mexico, and Brazil).

 7. Smoked Salt

 Smoked salt derives its significant flavor and aroma from the smoking process with bark tree woods lasting around 14 days.
 The most typical wood choicesare oak, alder, applewood, and hickory.
 The wood will give a gentle, lightly sweet, and bold taste to your salt.